If you do not meet minimum requirements for entry to ANU, the following schemes may offer you some alternative options.

 Adult or mature-age entry

 If you are aged 21 or over on 1 March in the year in which you intend to commence an ANU program and and do not have assessable qualifications, or your qualifications do not meet the University’s normal entry requirements, you may be eligible for mature-age options.

-Current Year 12 students or applicants who have completed Year 12, but not undertaken tertiary study should apply through the National Access Scheme – see above.
+Current Year 12 students or applicants with no tertiary study must apply through the Educational Access Scheme administered by Universities Admissions Centre (UAC).

 ANU Principals' Recommendation Scheme

-The ANU Principals’ Recommendation scheme (PDF, 229KB) offers early entry to the following current school leavers from Australian secondary schools.
+The ANU Principals' Recommendation scheme offers early entry to the following current school leavers from Australian secondary schools.